HP Voyager Programs

 - Non-normal Exits:

-- Program might not converge: In this case it will run forever.
-If the program is interrupted it is highly likely, but not guaranteed, the last guess will be stored in registers 8 & 9.
+- Convergence failure: In this case the program should be interrupted by the user.
+The last guess will likely be stored in registers 8 & 9, but this is not guaranteed!

 - Evaluation error: If the function causes an error during evaluation, the program will stop.
-The last guess will be stored in R8 & R9.
+The last guess will be stored in 8 & 9.

 - Exit Stack State: